Study offer for refugees at the Alpen-Adria-Universität Klagenfurt

 Non-bureaucratic admission procedure

-Also in the summer semester 2017 asylum seekers and recognised refugees can attend selected courses at the Alpen-Adria-Universität Klagenfurt.
+Also in the winter semester 2017/18 asylum seekers and recognised refugees can attend selected courses at the Alpen-Adria-Universität Klagenfurt.
 The non-bureaucratic admission procedure allows MORE students to be enroled as non-degree seeking students, they are exempt from tuition fees, they have access to the library and can take exams at the end of the courses they attended.
 The goal of the project is to include MORE students in the university as quickly as possible, recognise their strenghts and build upon them.

 First steps to the MORE Programme